samuelrojasm/aws-cdk-workshop/README.md

 ### Let’s deploy
 - Use `cdk deploy --profile profile_name` to deploy a CDK app
-- On AWS Cloudformaion Console is **cdk-workshop** we can open the **Resources tab**, we will see the physical identities of our resources.
+- On AWS Cloudformation Console is **cdk-workshop** we can open the **Resources tab**, we will see the physical identities of our resources.

 ## Acknowledgements
 - [The Python CDK Workshop](https://cdkworkshop.com/30-python.html)